Britons head online in hunt for Black Friday bargains

 Social media reported that both Argos and Tesco's websites were struggling to keep up with demand.

 Argos said its site had so far seen over 7.2 million visits but had not crashed or seen any outages.
-It apologized if some customers were experiencing delays as a result of demand.
+It apologised if some customers were experiencing delays as a result of demand.

 Previous Black Friday winners in Britain have been those retailers, such as Dixons Retail, who buy specifically for the event, enabling them to maintain profit margins.